 We found the Samsung HW-K450 to be quite easy to use.
 It earned one of the highest scores in our test, just one point off the best scoring model.

 Despite having an external subwoofer the Samsung HW-K450 was quite easy to install.
 The Subwoofer paired with the speaker right away, you just have to push a tiny button with a pen on both speakers for 5 seconds, and we were up and running within 10 minutes of opening the box.

 We really liked the LED Display on the front of the soundbar that clearly displays what it is currently connected to.
 Most models don't have this sort of indication, which can make Bluetooth connectivity problems all the more frustrating.
 Speaking of Bluetooth, we never had any trouble connecting our mobile devices to the Samsung HW-K450.
 We also generally liked the included remote control.
 It allowed for easy navigating of inputs and sound modes.
 The large handed amongst us felt the buttons were a little small, but it wasn't too much of an issue.

 The Samsung HW-K450 was again one of the top scorers in our design and style testing, falling just one point short of the top scoring model.
 We very much like the clean right angles and all black design of both the HW-K450 soundbar and subwoofer.
 The hard plastic speaker covering adds to the sleekness of the design.
-As long as you have a good spot for the subwoofer, we think the HW-K450 will seamlessly blend into any living room.
+As long as you have a good spot for the subwoofer, we think the HW-K450 will match most decor.

 The Samsung HW-K450 offers decent sound, specifically surprisingly powerful bass, for a relatively low price.
-It's a good choice for those on a budget, but if you don't mind sacrificing just a bit of low end power, the Yamaha YAS-107 is an even better choice for those on a budget.
+It's a good choice for those on a budget, but if you don't mind sacrificing just a bit of low-end power, the Yamaha YAS-108 is an even better choice for those on a budget.